chris-townsend/project-one/README.md

 - More gallery pages - I would like to add individual gallery pages for peaks, coast and trees instead of directing you to the same gallery page.

+- Add a reset button to my contact form to make it more user friendly.

 - An e-commerce shop section where landscape prints can be bought.

 ### Languages Used